jpt1729/lp-kbb/JOURNAL.md

 Getting everything written out to be approved.
 BOM stuff and finding parts. taking screen shots. making sure everything is perfect!!!

 **Hours spent: 2 hrs**

+## Revisions!

+# 8/4/2025

+Redesigned the case.
+Had to do it from scratch and add some "complexity" which for me was including walls that are skeletal (I don't want a top cause why did I add pcb art js to cover it??)

+**Hours spent: 4 hrs**

+# 8/5/2025

+Quick fixes to BOM README.md journal and taking photos and stuff

+**Hours spent: 1 hr**